hpssjellis/my-examples-for-the-arduino-portentaH7/ide2.0/README.md

 ![image](https://user-images.githubusercontent.com/5605614/148821703-405544d6-7ccd-4a84-9400-9c4a7c63398e.png)

 1. Ran one of my Machine Learning programs.
-Pltter works but does not show a line
+Plotter works but does not show a line

 ![image](https://user-images.githubusercontent.com/5605614/148822666-3a366820-4e44-4df3-933e-294f23891f6e.png)